charawsl/Contact_Frontend_Project/codestyle.md

 ### Component style scoping

-**For applications, styles in a top-level App component and in layout components may be global, but all other components should always be scoped.  **
+**For applications, styles in a top-level App component and in layout components may be global, but all other components should always be scoped.**

 This is only relevant for single-file components.
 It does not require that the scoped attribute be used.
 Scoping could be through CSS modules, a class-based strategy such as BEM, or another library/convention.

-**Component libraries, however, should prefer a class-based strategy instead of using the scoped attribute.  **
+**Component libraries, however, should prefer a class-based strategy instead of using the scoped attribute.**

 This makes overriding internal styles easier, with human-readable class names that don’t have too high specificity, but are still very unlikely to result in a conflict.

+### Private property names

+**Use module scoping to keep private functions inaccessible from the outside.
+If that’s not possible, always use the $_ prefix for custom private properties in a plugin, mixin, etc that should not be considered public API.
+Then to avoid conflicts with code by other authors, also include a named scope (e.g. $_yourPluginName_).**